-Check out our 5 Tips to Fine-Tune your Service Delivery:
+Check out our five tips to fine-tune your service delivery.

-To avoid leaving a key team member out of the loop, used Closed Loop, a feature in ConnectWise Manage that includes every team member on every email communication, so no one is left out of the loop again.
+To avoid leaving a key team member out of the loop, use Closed Loop--a feature in ConnectWise Manage® that includes every team member on every email communication, so no one is left out of the loop again.
 You can easily update tickets with time, statuses, and notes for everyone to see.

 You can use standard service templates to populate tasks, so everyone has their marching orders.
 Beyond that, send status updates to customers and resources, informing relevant parties of where the project is in its lifecycle.
-And finally, use workflow management rules, so if something sits dormant for too long, you’ll be notified.
+Finally, use workflow management rules.
+That way, if something sits dormant for too long, you’ll be notified.